PNNL-Comp-Mass-Spec/DeepKS/docs/index.md

 # Quickstart (Gets things up and running, but does not explain the tool — the rest of the manual goes in depth)
 1. See the [Quickstart guide](quickstart.html).

-# Colors in this manual
+## Colors in this manual
 - `This style is used for code the user should run.`
 - <code class = "inline-bash-output">This style is used to represent the desired output of a command.</code>

+## Abbreviations in this project
+- NN = Neural Network
+- GC = Group Classifier
+- KS = Kinase Substrate
+- HPC = High Performance Computing
+- CUDA = Compute Unified Device Architecture (NVIDIA GPU platform)

 # General Notes Relating to Devices (Read before running any program)
 ## Does My Computer Have a CUDA-compatible GPU?